-I'm currently in the process of implementing Jyh-Ming Lien and Nancy Amato's recent research in shape decomposition.
-You can see my progress, as my plugin identifies the critical points where body parts are likely to be separated.
-This certainly isn't a perfect solution for rigging, but it can accelerate the process for complex and tedious models.
+I have implemented a significant portion of Jyh-Ming Lien and Nancy Amato's recent research in shape decomposition.
+You can see the process as my plugin identifies the critical points where parts are likely to be separated.
+This certainly isn't a perfect solution for rigging, especially with hero assets, but the tool can open opportunities for animating vast arrays of flora, props, and even characters.

-The mathematical properties of geometry are somewhat unexplored in computer animation, and they can be used to accelerate the rigging process.
+Some mathematical properties of geometry are a bit unexplored in computer animation, and they can be used to accelerate the rigging process.
 Convex hulls are a useful tool for extracting some of those properties, and I'm using them for my automatic skeletonization plugins.

 There are a few convex hull generators available for Maya, but they're susceptible to problems with nearly planar faces, such as those on the sides of buildings.
 My implementation is based off of John Lloyd's QuickHull3D, which accounts for the imprecision of floating point numbers.